Broccolini Chicken and RiceApril 2, 2019

 Can I have symptoms from thyroid nodules?

-This is often the question for those who are at risk of developing thyroid nodules, and want to know whether or not they might “feel” something due to the thyroid nodules being present on their thyroid.
+This is often the question for those who are at risk of developing thyroid nodules.
+Who want to know whether or not they might “feel” something due to the thyroid nodules being present on their thyroid.
 What you need to know is there are usually no symptoms.

 If the nodules are very big, and because of where your thyroid sits, they can affect swallowing or speaking.
 If they are really big, and I mean really, they can affect the nerves that allow your tongue to move properly.
 This is more rare, and they are rarely ever painful.

 Bottom Line: If they are really big, or in the wrong place, nodules might cause some discomfort on certain levels.
-What you need to know is that this is pretty unusual, and is probably not something you need to be actively concerned about.
+What you need to know is that this is pretty unusual.
+It’s probably not something you need to be actively concerned about.

 How do you know if you have thyroid nodules?